-The criterion for independence is based on the Provisions stated in the Code.
-The Board considers an "Independent" director as one who has no relationship with the Company, its related corporations, its 5% shareholders or its officers that could interfere, or be reasonably perceived to interfere, with the exercise of the director's independent business judgement with a view to the best interests of the Company.
-In addition, pursuant to Rule 210(5)(d) of the Listing Manual of the SGX-ST, directors cannot regarded as independent if:-
+The criterion for independence is based on the provisions stated in the Code.
+The board considers an "independent" director as one who has no relationship with the company, its related corporations, its 5% shareholders or its officers that could interfere, or be reasonably perceived to interfere, with the exercise of the director's independent business judgement with a view to the best interests of the company.
+In addition, pursuant to Rule 210(5)(d) of the Listing Manual of SGX-ST, directors cannot regarded as independent if:-

-- A director who is or has been employed by the Company or any of its related corporations for the current of any of the past three (3) financial years; and - (ii) A director has an immediate family member who is, or has been in any of the past three (3) financial years, employed by the company or any of its related corporations and whose remuneration is determined by the remuneration committee.
+- A director who is or has been employed by the company or any of its related corporations for the current of any of the past three (3) financial years; and - (ii) A director has an immediate family member who is, or has been in any of the past three (3) financial years, employed by the company or any of its related corporations and whose remuneration is determined by the remuneration committee.

-The independence of the Independent Director is subject to the NC's annual review, based on the Provisions stated in the Code, in particular the rigorous review on the continued independence of Independent Directors who have served for more than nine (9) years from the date of their first appointment.
-In respect of each of the two (2) Independent Directors, namely Peng Hock and Paul having served more than nine (9) years, the Board has considered specifically their length of service and their continued independence.
-The Board determined that the Independent Directors remained independent in character and judgment, and that there were no relationships or circumstances which are likely to affect, or could appear to affect, the director's judgment.
-The Board is of the opinion that their length of service has not, in anyway, affected their independence.
+The independence of the independent director is subject to the NC's annual review, based on the provisions stated in the Code, in particular the rigorous review on the continued independence of independent directors who have served for more than nine (9) years from the date of their first appointment.

+In respect of each of the two (2) independent directors, namely Peng Hock and Paul having served more than nine (9) years, the board has considered specifically their length of service and their continued independence.
+The board determined that the independent directors remained independent in character and judgment, and that there were no relationships or circumstances which are likely to affect, or could appear to affect, the director's judgment.
+The board is of the opinion that their length of service has not, in anyway, affected their independence.

-Referring to all other directors who have served beyond nine (9) years, the Board does not consider the requirement of their retirement (if any) to be in the best interests of the Company.
+Referring to all other directors who have served beyond nine (9) years, the board does not consider the requirement of their retirement (if any) to be in the best interests of the company.

-The Board is able to exercise objective judgment independently from management and no individual or small group of individuals dominate the decisions of the Board.
+The board is able to exercise objective judgment independently from management and no individual or small group of individuals dominate the decisions of the board.

-Pursuant to Rule 210(5)(d)(iii) of the Listing Manual of the SGX-ST, with effective from 1 January 2022, director will not be independent if he has been a director for an aggregate period of more than 9 years (whether before or after listing) and his continued appointment as an independent director has not been sought and approved in separate resolutions by (A) all shareholders; and (B) shareholders, excluding the directors and the chief executive officer of the issuer, and associates of such director and chief executive officer.
+Pursuant to Rule 210(5)(d)(iii) of the Listing Manual of SGX-ST, with effect from 1 January 2022, a director will not be independent if he has been a director for an aggregate period of more than 9 years (whether before or after listing) and his continued appointment as an independent director has not been sought and approved in separate resolutions by (A) all shareholders; and (B) shareholders, excluding the directors and the chief executive officer of the issuer, and associates of such director and chief executive officer.